TalEliyahu/BossBot/README.md

 ### Restrict spam
 If enabled, bot will delete messages that user sends too frequently.
 Rules and type of restriction will be configurable in future releases.

+### Hello messages for new members
+If enabled, bot will wellcome new members with provided message.
+You can change default message with "`/set_hello`" command.
+Read "`/help`" for more information.

+### Allow admins to configure bot
+If enabled, all admins of your group can use "`/config`" command.
+If disabled, you can separately grant access to any admin in your group, using "`/access`" command.

 ## Chat commands
 `/config` - start to configure current group.